lucyparsons/lucyparsonslabs.com/projects/biometrics/index.md

 Illinois.
-This landmark ruling is critical because while other cities have introduced bills to curb [the use of facial recognition technology(https://www.eff.org/aboutface/bans-bills-and-moratoria), a facial recognition vendor, —Clearview AI– illicitly collected [three billion images](https://chicago.suntimes.com/crime/2020/1/29/21080729/clearview-ai-facial-recognition-chicago-police-cpd) scraped from social media and other online sources.
-Clearview claims not to be [constricted](https://www.muckrock.com/foi/atlanta-325/facial-recognition-atlanta-ga-76491/) by state biometric privacy laws yet our coalition’s advocacy will allow [anyone](https://www.aclu.org/press-releases/aclu-sues-clearview-ai) in Illinois to bring monetary claims against Clearview and vendors like it.
+This landmark ruling is critical because while other cities have introduced bills to curb [the use of facial recognition technology(https://www.eff.org/aboutface/bans-bills-and-moratoria), a facial recognition vendor called Clearview AI illicitly collected [three billion images](https://chicago.suntimes.com/crime/2020/1/29/21080729/clearview-ai-facial-recognition-chicago-police-cpd) scraped from social media and other online sources.
+Clearview claims not to be [constricted](https://www.muckrock.com/foi/atlanta-325/facial-recognition-atlanta-ga-76491/) by state biometric privacy laws.
+However, our work defended the right for [anyone](https://www.aclu.org/press-releases/aclu-sues-clearview-ai) in Illinois to bring monetary claims against Clearview and vendors like it.

 LPL continues to drive action to dismantle the utilization of inaccurate face geometry data so we may one day live in a world free of discrimination due to biometric and facial recognition technology.
-These goals will prohibit the actions of companies from capturing personal data for profit and police who collect biometric data through inaccurate racially biased algorithms.
-Therefore, we would live in a safer world as civil liberties will be better protected, and police officers will not arrest innocent people for crimes they did not commit due to inaccurate algorithms.
+These goals will prohibit companies from capturing personal data for profit and police from collecting biometric data for inaccurate and racially biased algorithms.
+By pressing pause on the disturbing trends in biometric surveillance, we help create a safer world where civil liberties will be better protected, and police officers will not arrest innocent people for crimes they did not commit due to inaccurate algorithms.

 ![gif](/images/biometrics/gifs/slower/Face-rotate-vectorpunk_s.gif)